vvzen/open-pipe/bin/README.md

 Fish also has good support for variable scoping.

-The intention of OpenPipe currently is to use bash for heavy lifting back-end stuff, and fish for anything that it's user-facing.
+The intention of OpenPipe currently is to use bash for heavy lifting back-end stuff, and fish for anything that is user-facing.

 Further reading:
 - https://betterprogramming.pub/fish-vs-zsh-vs-bash-reasons-why-you-need-to-switch-to-fish-4e63a66687eb